mmurygin/notes/english/grammar.md

 ## Tenses

+### Past Simple
+1. Completed action in the past.

+### Past Perfect
+1. An action has finished before another action in the past

+### Past Perfect Continious
+1. An action started in the past and continued happening until another moment in the past.
+1. Usually used together with past simple.

 ### Present Perfect
 1. Something happened, occured or was finished in the past and there is some result or consequence that affects us, impacts us right now in the current moment.
     * I've cleaned the kitchen and now it looks great